MonDust/DatawarehouseCircus/README.md

 ## The files
 ### Project Specification
-Descriptions of:organization, and their two measurable goals,
+Descriptions of:
--
+- organization, and their two measurable goals,

 ### Project Process Specification
 Descriptions of:
 - organization, and their two measurable goals,